jaredsparta/Sparta-App-Jenkins-Reconfiguration/README.md

-# Sparta NodeJS App, DevEnv, CI
+# Sparta CI/CD for sample app

 - This repo will be a development environment that you can copy and setup by running `vagrant up`

 <br>